 At the WPVGA, Houlihan received a Distinguished Service Award in 1997; the President’s Award in 2001; the Agri-Communicator Award in 2008; and the Wisconsin Seed Potato Industry Leadership Award in 2011.
 He also received the WPVGA President’s Award in 2015.
 In 2020, Tamas received the National Potato Council President’s Award.

-Houlihan lives in Stevens Point with his wife, Paula, who also happens to be the President of the Wisconsin Potato Growers Auxiliary.
+Houlihan lives in Stevens Point with his wife, Paula.
 They have seven children, including two teenage daughters who still live at home.
 Tamas enjoys biking, playing softball, traveling and reading.
 He is an avid sports fan who loves football (especially the Green Bay Packers), basketball and baseball.

 As Managing Editor of the Badger Common’Tater, Joe Kertzman brings an unbridled enthusiasm for writing, editing and publishing to the Wisconsin Potato & Vegetable Growers Association.
 His background includes 20 years as the Managing Editor of BLADE Magazine, a Krause Publications, Iola, Wisconsin, title, and the world’s largest knife publication targeted toward enthusiasts, users, collectors, makers and manufacturers.
 For five years prior, Joe was an editorial assistant for Reminisce Magazine of Reiman Publications based in Greendale, Wisconsin, a suburb of Milwaukee.